Ryan Vierra

-Ryan Vierra (born August 23, 1968) was a world champion Highland Games competitor.
-Ryan was a 5-time winner of the World Highland Games Championships, he was also an 11 time US national champion.
-Ryan set 346 games records, 4 world records, 10 North American & American records and 6 world championship records.
+Ryan Neil Vierra (August 23, 1968 – February 26, 2021) was an American world champion Highland Games competitor.
+He was a five-time winner of the World Highland Games Championships, he was also an 11 time US national champion.
+Vierra set 346 games records, 4 world records, 10 North American & American records and 6 world championship records.
+He died on February 26, 2021 in his home in Denair, California, at the age of 52, having been suffering from prostate cancer for 13 months.